chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 ## Denial of Service

-RSAPBSSA is suspectible to Denial of Service (DoS) attacks due to the flexibility of choosing public metadata used in DerivePublicKey in {{augment-public-key}}.
+RSAPBSSA is susceptible to Denial of Service (DoS) attacks due to the flexibility of choosing public metadata used in DerivePublicKey in {{augment-public-key}}.
 In particular, an attacker can pick public metadata such that the output of DerivePublicKey is very large, leading to more computational cost when verifying signatures.
 Thus, if attackers can force verification with metadata of their choosing, DoS attacks are possible.